 The Sustainment Center of Excellence Simulation and Training Center, or STC, is co-located on the University grounds.
 The STC supports the university education programs as well as collective sustainment training exercises.

-The Army Logistics University, or ALU, is home to 3 colleges and an Academy for military and civilian logistics leaders.
+ALU consist of 3 colleges and an Academy for military and civilian logistics leaders.

 The College of Professional and Continuing Education conducts functional education and training of military and civilian students in the areas of joint, multi-national, operational, and strategic level logistics; operations research systems analysis (ORSA) education for the Army’s officers and civilian interns entering the ORSA career field; and acquisition and contracting education for both acquisition career field officers and civilians, and non-contracting professionals in the area of operational contracting support.
+The Intern Logistics Studies Program (iLog) prepares civilian interns for future leadership positions in Army logistics.

-Instruction at the newly established Consolidated Logistics Non-Commissioned Officer Academy include professional military education for all Quartermaster, Ordnance and Transportation non-commissioned officers at the staff-sergeant and sergeant first class levels, attending their advanced and senior leader courses.
+Instruction at the Logistics Non-Commissioned Officer Academy include professional military education for all Quartermaster, Ordnance and Transportation non-commissioned officers at the staff-sergeant and sergeant first class levels, attending their advanced and senior leader courses.
 As logistics branches make up between 30-40 percent of the Army’s enlisted forces, this sustainment training for the NCO backbone of the Army keeps America’s Army supplied and maintained on time, every time.

 The Technical Logistics College conducts professional military education for Quartermaster, Ordnance and Transportation warrant officers at the basic and advanced levels.
 As our technical sustainment experts in the field, warrant officer education and training remains highly specialized and detailed.